-Our Business Development Manager Penny Triantafillou, shares the benefits of studying an Executive Diploma and her top tips for a successful application.
+Our Business Development Manager, Penny Triantafillou, shares the benefits of studying for an Executive Diploma and her top tips for a successful application.

-In our daily conversations with managers and leaders around the globe, from my native Canada to Barbados to the UAE, people tell us why they wish to embark on an Executive Diploma journey as we move towards the “next normal.”
+In our daily conversations with executives and business professionals around the globe, from my native Canada to Barbados to the UAE, people tell us why they wish to embark on an Executive Diploma journey for their continued professional development.

-The Executive Diplomas are short, part-time leadership development programmes that provide a deep dive focus in: organisational agility, strategic leadership, digital leadership, strategy and innovation, marketing and behavioural science.
+The Executive Diplomas are short, part-time leadership development programmes that provide a deep dive focus on organisational agility, strategic leadership, digital leadership, strategy and innovation, marketing and behavioural science.

 Here is why previous students have joined our programmes…